interstitialRedirectModalTitle

 Hoft Farm Research Station

-TNC has been housing conservation interns, volunteers, scientists and staff from other organizations at Hoft Farm at a subsidized rate for more than 20 years.
-Short-term housing affordability is a challenge for those working on the Island.
-TNC also hosts Sierra Club volunteers to help carry out stewardship and restoration.
-It’s an important resource for conservation on the Island.
+TNC has been housing conservation interns, volunteers, scientists and staff from other organizations at Hoft Farm in West Tisbury at a subsidized rate for more than 20 years.
+Short-term housing affordability is a challenge for those working on the Island, so providing this opportunity is essential to furthering critical conservation efforts.
+TNC is currently collaborating with our valued partner, BiodiversityWorks, to manage the station and housing.